 A head of cabbage, at least in theory, helps prevent cancer and other degenerative diseases that are common among people as well as dogs.
 There is also evidence this leafy food keeps the mind sharp.

-Avoid Questionable Spices
+No Questionable Spices

 When cabbage is part of a recipe, like in Chinese food, it tends to have all sorts of spices.
 You do not want your dog consuming these additives.
 It will likely disrupt their stomach or cause a bit of diarrhea.

 A dog should have a simple diet.
 Sharing some Savoy, Napa, red, purple or any other type of cabbage doesn’t have to complicate a canine’s life.
-Dogs do not mind if they are fed vegetables with a bland taste!
+Dogs do not mind if they are fed vegetables with a bland taste.

 Conclusion on Cabbage